-The Deepwater Horizon oil spill also referred to in the press as the BP oil disaster, the BP oil spill or the Macondo blowout, began on 20 April 2010 in the Gulf of Mexico.
-The maritime lawyers of the law firm of Gordon, Elias & Seely, L.L.P. represented several individuals and their families who suffered serious injuries and death from the BP oil disaster, winning substantial compensation for them and their loved ones.
+The Deepwater Horizon oil spill referred to in the press as the BP oil disaster, the BP oil spill or the Macondo blowout, began on 20 April 2010 in the Gulf of Mexico.
+The maritime lawyers of the law firm of Gordon, Elias & Seely, L.L.P. represented several individuals and their families who suffered serious injuries and death from the BP oil disaster.
+Our firm won substantial compensation for them and their loved ones.

-As soon as possible, it is imperative to contact an experienced maritime accident lawyer, if you or a loved one is injured while employed as a maritime worker.
+It is imperative to contact an experienced maritime accident lawyer, as soon as possible, if you or a loved one is injured while employed as a maritime worker.
 You deserve to receive the compensation you deserve.